NBurley93/neovim-dotfiles/README.md

 ## Setup

-Ensure you are connected to the internet, startup nvim and run `:PackerSync` to install required plugins
+Ensure you are connected to the internet, startup nvim and Lazy should automatically bootstrap and install.
+After that, you can run `:Lazy sync` to update plugins if needed.

+This configuration is following a cutting-edge approach and follows the head of master as much as possible for plugins, so frequent breaking changes will be expected.

-If the autosetup for the LSP and NullLS doesn't work, refer to `lua/cabal/lsp.lua` and `lua/cabal/nullls.lua` to determine what needs to be installed using `:Mason`
+Make sure to use checkhealth to determine what needs to be either installed natively, or installed using Mason.
+LSP & Linting/Formatting require a few, so check the config to figure out which or just run checkhealth

-## TODO

-- Figure out how to get lualine to properly highlight the active buffer with our color scheme, or at least make it clearer which one is active